What is Fiber-To-The-Home service and how does it compare to other types of Internet service?

 Currently, Heartland Fiber provides fiber optic service to Roanoke, Eureka and Deer Creek, IL.
-Construction in Mackinaw, IL is wrapping up soon and we plan to begin serving customers there in late summer/early fall of 2022.
+Construction in Mackinaw, IL is wrapping up soon and we plan to begin serving customers there in the fall of 2022.
 Please contact our office by phone, email or Facebook Message to have your specific address checked for service availability.

 I’ve checked – service is not available to me yet.
 Can I do anything to encourage progress in my area?

 We encourage anyone interested in service to contact our office to let us know of serious interest.

 I live in a rural area – will I be able to get service?

 We are currently focused on infrastructure builds within city or village limits & contiguous areas.
 After primary construction is complete, we may consider more rural areas on a case-by-case basis as demand grows.